A CLOSE RELATIVE JUST DIED, WHAT SHOULD I DO?

 Estate taxes, also known as death taxes, are only assessed on estates worth more than $5.45 million.
 Needless to say, very few estates pay estate taxes.
-Many estates receive the benefit of this tax, however, because the tax basses of all estate assets are “bumped up” to their value on the date of death.
+Many estates receive the benefit of this tax, however, because the tax basses of all estate assets are “stepped up” to their value on the date of death.
 This means that the land your grandfather bought thirty years ago for $10,000 that is now worth $300,000 gets a new tax basis at his death of $300,000, so that, if sold, there will be no capital gains tax.
 This is a big benefit, and a good reason why certain assets that have appreciated in value are best inherited rather than gifted or sold prior to death.

-Estates pay need to pay income tax.
+Estates may need to pay income tax.
 An estate is a taxable entity.
 If it receives more than $600 in income in a year, it will need to file a Form 1041.
 Estates usually earn income by receiving income or dividends.
 Selling estate property generally is not considered income.

 Heirs and devisees, people who receive estate assets, are not taxed on their inheritance.
-This too is because of the estate tax, which presumably taxes the estate rather than the recipient even though the first $5.45 is exempt from tax.

 WHO PAYS THE BILLS AFTER SOMEONE DIES?

 When someone dies, unpaid bills become the responsibility of the estate.
-Probate sets certain procedures and timelines for how claims should be made; the law can be found at 18-A M.R.S.A. §§ 3-701 to 3-721. .
+Probate sets certain procedures and timelines for how claims should be made; the law can be found at 18-A M.R.S.A. §§ 3-701 to 3-721.
 The Personal Representative of the estate, once appointed by the probate court, has the authority to transfer the deceased person’s funds into a new estate account and to use these funds to pay the estate’s bills.
-If someone pays an expense of the estate, the Personal Representative would have the authority to reimburse that payment as long as the Personal Representative deems it to be a valid payment.
-Some clients have worried that their deceased parents’ debts or bills become the clients’ responsibility.
+If someone else pays an expense of the estate, the Personal Representative would have the authority to reimburse that payment as long as the Personal Representative deems it to be a valid payment.
+Some clients have worried that their deceased parents’ debts or bills become their responsibility.
 That is not the case.
 Port City Legal can help you determine whether claims are legitimate and manage these expenses.

 WHAT ARE GUARDIANSHIP PROCEEDINGS?